Pakistani political leaders who were assassinated

 On December 25 of the same year, another attempt was made to assassinate Musharraf, but the then president had miraculously survived.

-On July 30, 2004, PM-elect Shaukat Aziz had escaped unhurt in a suicide attack on his election rally at Fateh Jang, Attock District.
+On July 30, 2004, Prime Minister-elect Shaukat Aziz had escaped unhurt in a suicide attack on his election rally at Fateh Jang, Attock District.

 On August 2, the then Balochistan Chief Minister Jam Mohammad Yousaf had escaped an assassination bid, when unidentified persons fired at his convoy.